SEO & Content Marketing Go Hand In Hand—You Need Both

 The goals of SEO

-You’ve likely heard it before: search engine optimisation (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
+Search engine optimisation (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
 The goal of SEO is to boost your website’s visibility in Google and attract qualified leads.

 The goals of content marketing

-Okay, so what’s the link between SEO and content marketing?
+The link between SEO and content marketing

 Say you’ve built a website and done all the housekeeping to meet all of Google’s technical requirements.
 Congratulations!
-You’ve ticked the first box to please the mighty Google.
+You’ve ticked the first box to please Google.
 The second box is a little tougher: you need to consistently publish content that your target audiences hunger for and appreciate.
 Why?
 Google wants to be sure it is delivering users the very best experience possible.
 That means your content needs to be super customised, anticipate and meet their exact needs, and be unique.
-Ideally, it should exude human personality, add indisputable value and exceed their expectations.
+Ideally, it should exude human personality, add indisputable value, and exceed their expectations.